cipriponta/RaspberryPi-Smart-Car/README.md

 15. [X] Detect lines using OpenCV
 16. [ ] Speed up image processing and image transmission by using threads
 17. [ ] Change the line detection algorithm to contour finding
+18. [ ] Create a logging system that behaves like a dashboard